syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ## Customize Icon

-The Syncfusion Blazor icon library can customize its color and size by overriding the `e-icons` class.
+The Syncfusion Blazor icons can customize its color and size by overriding the `e-icons` class.
 The following example code demonstrates the custom font-size and color for icons.

 ```csharp
 @using Syncfusion.Blazor.Buttons